OfficeDev/Office-IT-Pro-Deployment-Scripts/Generate-ODTConfigurationXML/README_Generate-ODTConfigurationXML.md

 For more information on the specifics of the Click-to-Run for Office 365 Configuration XML go to the following link.
 [Click-to-Run for Office 365 Configuration XML Reference](https://technet.microsoft.com/en-us/library/JJ219426.aspx)

+If the parameter 'IncludeUpdatePathAsSourcePath' is set to $true then it will use the UpdatePath as the SourcePath for the generated configuration xml.
+The UpdatePath is stored in the UpdateUrl value in the registy path HKLM\SOFTWARE\Microsoft\Office\15.0\ClickToRun\Configuration for Office 2013 ProPlus or HKLM\SOFTWARE\Microsoft\Office\ClickToRun\Configuration for Office 2016 ProPlus.

 ###**Examples**

 1. Open a PowerShell console.